nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_testGroup.md

   </tr>
 </table>

-The status of the test result.
+The status of the test group header.

+In GP systems these are most likely to be 'final' however 'preliminary' reports are possible as for example, some work can be sub-contracted to other labs.
+If the system is not able to determine the status of a test group header then it should default to the 'unknown' value.

 ### code ###